-At some point later in his life, al-Suhrawardī received a request from some of his companions and friends (aṣḥāb wa-aṣdiqā') to explain to them the meaning of voluntary poverty (faqr).
-Such a request was nothing new, and he received many others like it from, as Ibn Khallikān stated, "masters of the path (arbāb al-ṭarīq) from among the shaykhs of his era who would write to him from their home countries asking for 'legal opinions' (fatāwā) on things having to do with their spiritual states."
-Indeed, in addition to an assemblage of letters, testaments, and compendiums written at the behest of various petitioners, a collection of such legal opinions composed at the behest of an anonymous 'group of imams of Khurāsān' have been preserved in the manuscript record.
-For some reason, however, in response to this particular request from his associates, Suhrawardī set about composing a short epistle which, with obvious delight and conviction, he chose to preface with an extended first-person narrative:
+At some point later in his life, al-Suhrawardī received a request from some of his companions and friends (ashāb wa-asdiqā) to explain to them the meaning of voluntary poverty (faqr).
+Such a request was nothing new, and he received many others like it from, as Ibn Khallikān stated, "masters of the path (arbāb al-tarīq) from among the shaykhs of his era who would write to him from their home countries asking for 'legal opinions' (fatāwā) on things having to do with their spiritual states."1 Indeed, in addition to an assemblage of letters, testaments, and compendiums written at the behest of various petitioners, a collection of such legal opinions composed at the behest of an anonymous 'group of imams of Khurāsān' have been preserved in the manuscript record.2 For some reason, however, in response to this particular request from his associates, Suhrawardī set about composing a short epistle which, with obvious delight and conviction, he chose to preface with an extended first-person narrative:

 I have traveled through parts of this world and have learned and accomplished many great things.
 I have kept company with great men, and have tasted both the sweet and bitter things of this world.
 I have studied many books, associated with the ulama, witnessed many wonders, and after all of this, would say that I have not seen a thing more fleeting then the life of this world or anything closer than death and the Hereafter.
 Indeed, I have not seen a thing better than the latter!
 I have never seen anything more precious in this world or the next than true contentment, nor a more debased person than the one who spends his life in vain and hopeless pursuits.
 I have come to see humility as the most precious ornament and stinginess as the worst.
-I have not seen anything comprised of more evil than envy, nor have I seen anything comprised of more good in his ribūt, apparently confusing him and Abū 'l-Najīb (MZ, 8.2:689).
-According to Yāqūt, the Wardiyya Cemetery was located after the Bāb Abraz on the eastern side near the walls of the Zafariyya neighborhood (Mu'jam al-buldān, 4:61, 5:371; see further Wiet, Baghdad, 115-116).
+I have not seen anything comprised of more evil than envy, nor have I seen anything comprised of more good over his indiscretion of 605/1208, his biographers are careful to mention that he died without a penny to his name.216 At some point prior to his death a mausoleum had already been constructed for him, a building which was later restored by the Ottoman sultan Murād IV along with the sanctuaries of Abū Ḥanīfa and 'Abd al-Qādir al-Jīlānī after he took the city from the Safavids in 1048/1638.217 Since that time, the mausoleum has witnessed a number of repairs and despite the tragedies which Baghdad has suffered in recent memory, still stands today.